OpenHeartDevelopers/meshtools3d/README.md

 * implement output for .mesh file also in Mesh class (could be useful?)
 * implement output also for triangles (boundary elements)

+## what's new

+12 may 2015
+* added a class "Chrono" for time profiling
+* binary output for vtk (with correct endianess)